TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/EnvironmentConfiguration.rst

 ..  todo: Should we have a distinct "Versioning" chapter?

-It is not recommended to store these :file:`.env` files in your version control system (e.g. Git).
+It is not recommended to store the actual :file:`.env` file in your version control system (e.g. Git), only an example without sensitive information.
 The main reason is that these files usually hold credentials or other sensitive information.

 You should only store environment-specific configuration values in such a configuration file.
 Do not use this to manage all the TYPO3 configuration options.